Articles contain affiliate links. For more information on affiliate links, click here

-For me, things like gas exchange, what does depolarization/re-polarization actually mean a whole lot without deeper explanation.
-I had to notice these dots were not connecting, and make a conscious effort to connect them.
+For me, things like a gas exchange, and depolarization/re-polarization actually mean a whole lot without a deeper explanation.
+In class, I would certainly nod along as if it made sense, but in reality it did not.
+I had to actively notice these dots were not connecting, and make a conscious effort to connect them.

 Don’t judge yourself for not getting it right away, just notice.
-Make a note in your phone of this list of topics to inform your study efforts later on.
+Make a note on your phone or in a physical notebook of this list of topics to inform your study efforts later on.

-This is like reading a recipe and noticing what things are unfamiliar with you so you can proactively fill in those gaps before actually making the meal.
+This is like reading a recipe and noticing what things are unfamiliar to you so you can proactively fill in those gaps before actually making the meal.

 - How do I “mince” something?
 What is a shallot?